Ham steak is one of the easiest dinners in my repertoire. It's simple, flavorful, and ready in 15 minutes.

 You can also opt for a salad, as I often do.
 Good options include tomato salad, arugula salad, or cucumber salad.

 Occasionally, I serve these steaks for brunch, and then I like to serve them with fried eggs, scrambled eggs, or poached eggs.
-In the photo below, you can see them served with crispy fried eggs (that's how my husband likes them!), a broiled tomato, and steamed asparagus.
+In the photo below, you can see them served with crispy fried eggs (that's how my husband likes eggs!), a broiled tomato, and steamed asparagus.

 Recipe Card